 How much sugar do you think is present in human blood?
-The Answer is that human blood has only 5 gms of sugar.
+The Answer is having human blood has only 5 gms of sugar.
 That’s just 1 teaspoon.
 To put some numbers in perspective, a mango has 44 grams of sugar, an apple around 20 gms.

 Even the healthy rotis have around 30 gms of carb in 2 rotis, which converts into glucose.